ceph/ceph/doc/releases/squid.rst

   produce large amounts of output, this avoids a potential spike in memory usage on the daemon, allows for faster streaming writes to a file local to the daemon, and reduces time holding any locks required to execute the command.
-For analysis, it is necessary to retrieve the file from the host running the daemon manually.
+For analysis, it is necessary to manually retrieve the file from the host running the daemon.
 Currently, only ``--format=json|json-pretty`` are supported.
 * ``cls_cxx_gather`` is marked as deprecated.
 * Tracing: The blkin tracing feature (see